All the Queen's Men

 Credits

-Dancers: Bec Reid, Max Burgess Beth Mooney, Kailyn Tang, Sharvon Mortimer, Lillany Weber, Sam Osborn, Ruby Surtees, Mackenzie Brown, Beth Mooney, Eliza Sander, Michelle Hall.
+Created by Tristan Meecham and Willoh Weiland.
+Directed, Produced, Performed by Tristan Meecham.
+Written by Willoh Weiland.
+Sound design by Luke Smiles.
+Danced by Bec Reid, Max Burgess Beth Mooney, Kailyn Tang, Sharvon Mortimer, Lillany Weber, Sam Osborn, Ruby Surtees, Mackenzie Brown, Beth Mooney, Eliza Sander, Michelle Hall.
+Filmed and edited by Jessica Russell.

-Thanks: Anna Reece, Linda Iriza, Strut Dance, Bec Reid, Roger Monk
+Presented by Perth Festival for Summit.
+Thanks to Anna Reece, Linda Iriza, Strut Dance, Roger Monk

 Reviews